-At this time, prospective students cannot choose the Directing Sequence.
-Applicants interested in the Directing Sequence should apply to the program via Integrated Studies.
+At this time, prospective students cannot choose the directing emphasis.
+Applicants interested in the directing emphasis should apply to the program via Integrated Studies.

-The undergraduate directing sequence of courses begins in the freshman year, with Theater 15: Introduction to Directing, and Theater 160: Fundamentals of Play Direction.
+Courses in the directing emphasis begin in the freshman year, with Theater 15: Introduction to Directing, and Theater 160: Fundamentals of Play Direction.
 Students will also fill their schedule with Theater History 101A, B, C; general elective courses; complete the Writing II requirement; and select writing, literature, and drama courses from the English department as well as other departments on campus.

 In the sophomore or junior year, directing students complete a sequence of three courses over the three quarters: Theater 163A, B, C: Directing for Stage.

-Students admitted to the Theater major via Integrated Studies may pursue courses in the directing sequence.
-However, no one is guaranteed a place in any of the directing classes each quarter.
-All sequence classes require instructor consent to enroll.
-The faculty may elect to not continue a student in the sequence at any time.
+Students admitted to the Theater major via Integrated Studies may pursue courses in the directing emphasis.
+All directing emphasis classes require instructor consent to enroll.
+The faculty may elect to not continue a student in the emphasis at any time.
 This could be due to poor performance, poor citizenship (excessive absences, not working up to the standards of the class, poor grades in the class, etc.).
-In this situation the student would still graduate with a degree in Theater (providing that s/he completes the degree requirements), but without an elective sequence.
+In this situation the student would still graduate with a degree in Theater (providing that degree requirements have been completed), but without an emphasis.

-Like all other theater undergraduate sequences, directing is not a "major."
-All undergraduates in the theater program are Theater majors and graduate with a Bachelor of Arts degree in Theater.
+Like all other theater undergraduate emphases, directing is not a "major."
+All undergraduates in the theater program are Theater majors and graduate with a bachelor of arts (B.A.) degree in Theater.

-All Theater undergraduate students (from any sequence) may audition for most departmental undergraduate productions.
+All Theater undergraduate students (from any area) may audition for most departmental undergraduate productions.

-Students in the UCLA Theater major cannot change from their sequence into the acting or musical theater sequences.
+Students in the UCLA TFT Theater major cannot change from their emphasis into the acting or musical theater emphases.